mateuszwende/react-ts-redux-saga-books/README.md

 - Proper routing including a route for the home, inner book page and support for category grouping through the URL.
 - Searching for a comic book (on the main page) filters the current view to show only relevant results.

 ### Submission

 Please organize, design, test and document your code as if it were going into production.
 Also include detailed instructions on how to build and serve your code; finally push your changes to the master branch.
 After you have pushed your code, let us know so we can review your work, **if you won’t let us know you’re done we won’t know we should start testing.**

 All the best and good luck!

 The [Vett.io](https://vett.io) Team.

+### Project Documentation

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In the project directory, you can run:

+### `yarn build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The last step is to add `.env` file to the project directory and set up based on .env.example` file.